Guidance

 We will discuss and agree with the individual in question the reasonable adjustments required.

-If you are a disabled person as defined by the Equality Act 2010, then you must notify the Recruitment Team in the application form.
+If you are a disabled person, as defined by the Equality Act 2010, and you wish to request any reasonable adjustments for any stage of the recruitment process, you must notify the Recruitment Team in the application form.
 This must be submitted by the stated deadline.
-You must include any reasonable adjustments you may need.
 For example, additional time for the timed online tests and any adjustments at the assessment centre.

 If you require a reasonable adjustment to complete your application form and/or situational judgement test you will need to contact the Recruitment Team as soon as possible.